darfire/go-live-stack/README.md

 (gdb) info proc mappings
 ```

-However, for programmatic use, you need to implement it yourself or use something like **live-stack**.
+However, for programmatic use, you need to implement it yourself or use something like **go-live-stack**.

 Personally, I use it to resolve stacks that I collect using EBPF probes.